ufal/npfl129/exam/questions.md

 - In a regression decision tree, define the squared error criterion and describe how a node is split during training.
 [5]

-- In a classification decision tree, define the Gini index and describe how a node is split during training.
+- In a $k$-class classification decision tree, define the Gini index and describe how a node is split during training.
 [5]

-- In a classification decision tree, define the entropy criterion and describe how a node is split during training.
+- In a $k$-class Vclassification decision tree, define the entropy criterion and describe how a node is split during training.
 [5]

-- For binary classification, derive Gini index from squared error loss.
+- For binary classification, derive the Gini index from a squared error loss.
 [10]

-- For $k$-class classification, derive entropy criterion from non-averaged NLL loss.
+- For $k$-class classification, derive the entropy criterion from a non-averaged NLL loss.
 [10]

 - Describe how is a random forest trained (including bagging and random subset of features) and how is prediction performed for regression and classification.
 [10]